johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

 ## You're good to go

-Down below you'll find every entry from this year's contest in alphabetical order by country.
+Down below you'll find every entry from this year’s contest in alphabetical order by country.
 Thanks to a bit of Wikipedia searching, all the entries are presented using their English translated song titles.

 You can filter the entries by which of the three events – semi-final one, semi-final two or the grand final – they'll be performing.

-This year, the European Broadcasting Union has changed the rules of the contest too; the Big 5 (France, Germany, Italy, Spain, and the United Kingdom) and last year's winner (Sweden) will perform live during the semi-finals.
+This year, the European Broadcasting Union has changed the rules of the contest too; the Big 5 (France, Germany, Italy, Spain, and the United Kingdom) and last year’s winner (Sweden) will perform live during the semi-finals.
 Whilst you won't be able to vote for them – they still automatically qualify for the final – I've included them in their respective semi-final events too.

 So, in the words of Executive Supervisor of the Eurovision Song Contest, Martin Österdahl, “you're good to go”...